Get Help Now - Confidential & Free Phone icon800-671-4304

 Research indicates that court-mandated rehab can be just as effective as voluntary rehab.
 However, patients must be medically stable before they can enter rehab.

-Facilitated access to inpatient detox centers would allow individuals in custody, incarcerated, and on probation would jumpstart the process of stepping down through the continuum of care.
+Facilitated access to inpatient detox centers would allow individuals in custody, incarcerated, and on probation to jumpstart the process of stepping down through the continuum of care.

 Addiction treatment programs for individuals involved with the criminal justice system have been shown to help with overcoming specific problems associated with criminality, such as:7